karawin/Ka-Radio32/HardwareConfig.md

 If IR remote control is not used P_IR_SIGNAL must be set to 255

 ### ADC keyboard
 If the ADC keyboard is missing, set P_ADC  to 255.
+Compatible with https://github.com/…/Ka-…/blob/master/Hardware/controles.pdf and the one found at https://www.drive2.ru/b/487463808323813881/
+The stop button is replaced with "Toggle Time/Infos" and "start replaced with "Start/Stop"
+The ESP32 ADC can be sensitive to noise leading to large discrepancies in ADC readings.
+To minimize noise, users may connect a 0.1uF capacitor to the ADC input pad in use

 ### Lcd backlight
 Thanks to Vadim Polyakovsky: